funwithcodin/CODTECH-Task2/README.md

-Overview of the Library Management System Project:
+Overview of LibraTrack (Library Management System Project):
-The Library Management System project is a Java-based application designed to facilitate the management of library resources, including books, magazines, and DVDs.
+LibraTrack is a Java-based application designed to facilitate the management of library resources, including books, magazines, and DVDs.
 This system provides essential functionalities for adding new items to the library, checking out and returning items, managing overdue fines, and searching for items based on various criteria such as title, author, and category.
 The application is designed with a graphical user interface (GUI) using Swing, making it user-friendly for both librarians and patrons.

 Objectives:
 1. Resource Management: To allow users to manage various types of library resources efficiently.